tlswg/tls13-spec/draft-ietf-tls-tls13.md

   support a compatible (EC)DHE group but do not predict it in the "key_share" extension?
 As a client, do you correctly handle a HelloRetryRequest from the server?

+- Are you prepared to handle encrypted records with zero-length content, both in early data (as a server) and in regular application data, and potentially arbitrary numbers in succession, to the exclusion of actual application data?

 Cryptographic details: